SGL says in talks with many carmakers to supply carbon fibre parts

-FRANKFURT SGL Group (SGCG.DE), the materials supplier for carbon fibre reinforced parts in BMW's (BMWG.DE) electric cars, is in talks with several other carmakers to supply carbon fibre for a wider range of automotive components, its chief executive said.
+FRANKFURT Nov 22 SGL Group, the materials supplier for carbon fibre reinforced parts in BMW's electric cars, is in talks with several other carmakers to supply carbon fibre for a wider range of automotive components, its chief executive said.

 "SGL is in talks with many manufacturers," CEO Juergen Koehler told weekly Wirtschaftswoche on Saturday, citing the need for lighter and more fuel efficient vehicles.

-"VW (VOWG_p.DE), in particular through Audi and Lamborghini, is also banking on high-volume use of carbon components.
-General Motors (GM.N) has also hinted recently that they want to use more carbon.
+"VW, in particular through Audi and Lamborghini, is also banking on high-volume use of carbon components.
+General Motors has also hinted recently that they want to use more carbon.
 Porsche is also very active," he was quoted as saying.

 He added the mooted new supply contracts were not as big as the BMW venture.
 SGL set up a joint venture with BMW to make carbon fibres for the carmaker's i3 hatchback and i8 sports car.